Stephanie041996/Project-3-TicTacToe/README.md

 # Project 3 - Tic Tac Toe
 For this project we built a tic-tac-toe game on the command line where two human players can play against each other and the board is displayed in between turns.
-WE made use of different elements Object Oriented programming(OOP) within the game - Class ,Instance variable, and Method.
+WE made use of different elements of Object Oriented programming(OOP) within the game - Class ,Instance variable, and Method.

 <p align="center">
   <img width="600" src="Assets/Tic-tac-toe-game-1.svg.png">